 Crissy Field is a recreation park near the Golden Gate Bridge in San Francisco.

-Crissy Field is located at a former army airfield, with a spectacular waterfront path with views of the Golden Gate Bridge, beautiful beaches, a cafe and bookstore, and historic fortress to tour.
+Crissy Field is located at a former army airfield in San Francisco, with a spectacular waterfront path with views of the Golden Gate Bridge, beautiful beaches, a cafe and bookstore, and historic fortress to tour.
+Crissy Field is just one section of the larger 1,500 acre park known as the Presidio, a former U.S. Army post.

 10 best things to do at Crissy Field

-The best attractions are along the stunning 1.5 mile Crissy Field Promenade.
-This path travels from East Beach to Fort Point, ending near the Golden Gate Bridge.
-This is a flat, easy path, with lots to see along the way.
+The best attractions at Crissy Field are along the stunning 1.5 mile Crissy Field Promenade.
+The path travels from East Beach to Fort Point, ending at Fort Point near the Golden Gate Bridge, and is a flat, easy path, with lots to see along the way.
 This is easily one of San Francisco's most scenic walks (or bike rides).

 1. Walk along East Beach towards the Golden Gate Bridge.